kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

     ...
 ```

-Example, to collect from all namespaces including system namespaces but excluding on container level from fluent-bit:
+The following example collects input from all Namespaces including system Namespaces, but excludes the Fluent Bit container:
 ```yaml
 spec:
   input: